What Is a Distributed Workforce? The Complete Guide for 2026

 Maintaining company culture

-Building culture in distributed environments means making implicit norms explicit, creating virtual rituals that build connection, and investing in periodic in-person gatherings that strengthen relationships.
+Building culture in distributed environments means making implicit norms explicit, hosting virtual activities that build connection, and investing in periodic in-person gatherings that strengthen relationships.
+For a deeper look, see our guide on maintaining company culture in distributed teams.

 Employee engagement and isolation